AhsanulBariRomi/ahsanul-bari.github.io/_pages/projects.md

 ---
 ## Personal Projects [2026]
 ---

 <b>--> Snowflake-PowerBI-Websales-Airlines-Project [January, 2026] </b>

 - End-to-end data analytics project using Snowflake for Data Warehousing (Star Schema) and Power BI for visualization.
 Includes SQL ETL, ODBC connectivity, and advanced DAX modeling.
 [CODE AND DESCRIPTION LINK](https://github.com/AhsanulBariRomi/Snowflake-PowerBI-Websales-Airlines-Project) <br />

+<b>--> Omnet++ + Veins + SUMO Hello World Demo [January, 2026] </b>

+- This project demonstrates a basic Co-Simulation of a Vehicular Ad-hoc Network (VANET) using OMNeT++ and SUMO, bridged by the Veins framework.
+It features a simple road network where a vehicle's movement in SUMO is mirrored as a communicating node in OMNeT++.
+[CODE AND DESCRIPTION LINK](https://github.com/AhsanulBariRomi/veins-co-simulation-demo-helloworld) <br />

+## Personal Projects [2025]
+---
+<b>--> Basic Traffic Simulation Network - SUMO demo [December, 2025] </b>

+- This project demonstrates a simple traffic simulation created from scratch using SUMO (Simulation of Urban MObility).
+It features a custom network created on a GIS map with configured vehicular flows and traffic logic.
+[CODE AND DESCRIPTION LINK](https://github.com/AhsanulBariRomi/SUMO-Traffic-Simulation) <br />

+<b>--> TicToc Mesh Network Simulation - OMNeT++ demo [December, 2025] </b>

+- A discrete event simulation project built with OMNeT++ that models a dynamic mesh network using custom routing protocols, stochastic packet loss, and performance statistical analysis.
+[CODE AND DESCRIPTION LINK](https://github.com/AhsanulBariRomi/tictoc-mesh-network) <br />

 ## Masters Course Project [2024]
 ---